firesidetoolkit/firesidetoolkit.github.io/support.md

 "Path" radio button.
 Click the "Create Button" button and a new button will appear on the "Current Buttons" list on the button left of the screen.
 The button will be named by the button's ordering in comparison to the other buttons.
 The names will refresh whenever you return to the "Buttons" tab.
+Click the "Save" button at the bottom right of any of the tabs on the "Edit Path" screen to save your buttons.

+#### Updating a Button
-Click the "Save" button at the bottom right of any of the tabs on this screen to save your buttons.
+On the bottom left of the "Buttons" tab of the "Edit Path" screen is the "Current Buttons" list.
+Select the button you would like to edit.
+The appropriate fields will fill in.
+Make any change you wish to the button.
+Click the "Update Button" button to edit the button.
+Click the "Save" button at the bottom right of any of the tabs on the "Edit Path" screen to save your buttons.

 #### Changing the Order of the Buttons
 Changing the ordering of your buttons should only be of concern if you are using the default button locations.
 On the bottom left of the "Buttons" tab of the "Edit Path" screen is the "Current Buttons" list.
 Select the button whose ordering you would like to change.
 Click the up or down button next to the "Creaton Button" list to move the button in the desired direction.
-Click the "Save" button at the bottom right of any of the tabs on this screen to save your buttons.
+Click the "Save" button at the bottom right of any of the tabs on the "Edit Path" screen to save your buttons.

 #### Deleting Buttons from a Path
 On the bottom left of the "Buttons" tab of the "Edit Path" screen is the "Current Buttons" list.
 Select the button you would like to delete.
 Click the "Delete Button" button on the bottom right of the "Button Properties" section.
 The button's name will be removed from the "Current Buttons" list.
-Click the "Save" button at the bottom right of any of the tabs on this screen to save your buttons.<br>
+Click the "Save" button at the bottom right of any of the tabs on the "Edit Path" screen to save your buttons.<br>
 _Warning:_ You cannot recover deleted buttons after you save your changes.

 ### Paths with No Buttons